Wolf Durmashkin Composition Award: Namesake

 After his hometown had been occupied by German troops in 1941, Wolf Durmashkin and his family were forced to live in the Vilna Ghetto.
 He continued his musical activities under the new restrictions until his death.
-He was shot in the Klooga concentration camp, Estonia in 1944, just one day before the camp was liquidated.
+He was shot in the Klooga concentration camp, Estonia, in 1944, just one day before the camp was liquidated.

-His two sisters Henia (singer) and Fania (pianist) were deported to concentration camps in Kaufering and Landsberg am Lech, which were part of the Dachau Concentration Camp.
-Four weeks after their liberation in 1945 they founded the St. Ottilien Displaced Person's Orchestra together with other musicians, who had survived the Holocaust.
+His two sisters Henia (a singer) and Fania (a pianist) were deported to concentration camps in Kaufering and Landsberg am Lech, which were part of the Dachau Concentration Camp.
+Four weeks after their liberation in 1945 they founded the St. Ottilien Orchestra together with other musicians, who had survived the Holocaust.
 They performed said concert, conducted by Leonard Bernstein, in Landsberg and Feldafing on 10 May 1948.